 Twelve times a year, members of the non-fiction book club select and discuss a book, which provides insights into current and historical international issues.
 Meetings are typically held from 5:00 -6:30 pm on the first Tuesday of the month, at the CIR office: 413 Grant Avenue, Suite D. The office is just north of Paseo de Peralta and right next to the concrete bridge that joins Grant with Rosario Street.
-NOTE that you can park on the west side of the Wells Fargo building.

 Call Virginia McCallum, Book Club Coordinator, for more information: 515-290-1221, email@example.com.